 The aim of Witch Hollow is to educate and explore in numerous aspects of Magick, Witchcraft and the Occult, through the transmission of knowledge and live experiences.
-We seek to broaden people's knowledge and understanding of the Occult, and to work with them using Magick for positive self-help.
+We seek to broaden people's knowledge and understanding of the Occult from a Left-Hand Path perspective, and to work with them using Magick for positive self-help.

 Visits and retreats to Witch Hollow are by appointment (see Events).
 If you are interested in visiting Witch Hollow, please contact us.